HomeMy WebLinkAbout1935-12-03 174 y

 Highway Betterment Assessment abatement for Valley

-Abatement.
+Abatement .
 Road in the amount of $159.32 in the name of Mary C.

-Donnellan was signed by the Board. '
+Donnellan was signed by the Board.

 The following applications were approved: Licenses

-' Frank M. Champlin - 20 Bertwell Road - Peddler's License approved
+Frank M. Champlin - 20 Bertwell Road - Peddler 's License approved

-Kenneth H. Tefft Denver Street It to
+Kenneth H. Tefft Denver Street " n

-The Board discussed the matter of appointing a
+The Board discussed the matter of appointing, a

-Committee to consider ways and means of improving the
+Committee to consider ways and means of improving the Committee

-administration of Public Welfare in the Town, and the
+administration of Public Welfare in the Town, and the on

-following people were appointed to serve on this Committee,
+following people were appointed to serve on this Committee, Public

-subject to their acceptance: George S. Barton; Allen
+subject to their acceptance: George S. Barton; Allen Welfare .

 Rucker; Mrs. J. Henry Duffy; Luther Putney; Hugh Leonard.

-Midi Margaret Kettell was appointed an alternate.
+Midd Margaret Kettell was appointed an alternate.

-Mr. Lyons moved that Mr. Clark be appointed Chairman
+Mr. Lyons moved that Mr. Clark be appointed Chairman Old Age

 of the Bureau of Old Age Assistance.
-Mr. Giroux seconded
+Mr. Giroux seconded Assistance

 Letter was received from the Clerk of the Board of